mpalash/aliakbarmehta/_content/poems-~-there-is-a-light.md

 ---
 layout: content
 title: poems ~ There is a Light
+subtitle: (A plageurised script with hybrid inserts)
 parent: Poems
 tag: text
 pubdate: '2017'
-summary: (A plageurised script with hybrid inserts)
 ---

 There is a Light –